IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/languages/language-installation.md

           localesConfigMap: lm-locales
 ```

-4. Once TNCO has started you will be able to view the UI with the updated locales.
+4. Once TNC-O has started you will be able to view the UI with the updated locales.